rikpg/django-googlytics/README.md

 Usage
 -----

-Just include googlytics code in your template with:
+Use the following template tag to inject the goole analytics snippet wherever you want:

     {{ googlytics_code }}

-That will show your google analytics code if there's an actual setted key (instad of an empty string).
+Note that this will show the snippet only if there's an actual setted key (instad of an empty string).

+To prevent google analytics to track (logged-in) admins use the following setting:

+    GOOGLE_ANALYTICS_IGNORE_ADMIN = True